cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 Make sure that the `<Filter>` element is present and set to the correct value.
 In this case, the element's name is `<None>` because the file has been configured to `"Does not participate in build"`.

-## CGB Post Build Helper
+## Post Build Helper

 `cgb_post_build_helper.exe` is a helper tool which is executed upon successful building of a project.
 It deploys all the referenced assets (i.e. everything assigned to `shaders` or `assets` filters in Visual Studio) to the target directory.
 It also deploys all the dependent assets.
 These could be all the textures which are referenced by a 3D model file.

-cgb_post_build_helper will provide a tray icon, informing about the deployment process and providing lists of deployed files.
+The Post Build Helper will provide a tray icon, informing about the deployment process and providing lists of deployed files.
 The tray icon provides several actions that can be accessed by left-clicking or right-clicking it.

 As an example: The [`orca_loader` example](./examples/orca_loader), should deploy 72 assets to the target directory, although only four assets and shaders are referenced.
 The sponza 3D model references many textures, all of which are deployed to the target folder as well.
 In addition to that, `.dll` files of [external dependencies](../external) are deployed to the target folder.